-How to release Shiny Mew in Pokemon Go | Dexerto.com
+When and how Shiny Mew should release in Pokemon Go - Dexerto

 That seems a little underwhelming for Shiny Mew, however.
 There is reportedly just under a 1 in 20 chance of finding a Shiny Legendary when battling in a Raid.

 If they did decide to do it this way, then not only would Shiny Mew become too common, but trainers would also have multiple Mews.
-This seems a bit silly considering it's supposed to be rare!
-We've also seen this too many times before.
+This seems a bit silly considering it’s supposed to be rare!
+The Raid Battles method has been done multiple times and Shiny Mew undoubtedly deserves something more exciting.

 Special Research